Rice farmers blame price hike on cartel, middlemen

 Speaking on the issue, the vice-chairman of All Farmers Association of Nigeria, AFAN, Mr Sakin Agbayewa, said the consistent fluctuations in the price of rice could be linked to human manipulations, in spite of the government’s efforts.

-“As regards the high price of rice, I think we are taking one step forward and five steps backward.
+“As regards the high price of rice, I think we are taking one step forward and five steps backwards.

-“Some few months ago, the federal government came out with a waiver, giving some companies a small waiver to import rice into the country in order to crush the price.
+“A few months ago, the federal government came out with a waiver, giving some companies a small waiver to import rice into the country to crush the price.
 And while that was on, did they mobilise the local farmers?
 That is where the issue lies.

-“Although few farmers were empowered by the federal government with a 75 per cent reduction on the cost of production, others were given fertilisers for free.
+“Although the federal government empowered a few farmers with a 75 per cent reduction on the cost of production, others were given fertilisers for free.

 “Now, the question is this.
 Those local farmers who were empowered, did they really cultivate anything?

-According to him, while the waiver was on, they actually imported rice into the country, and the price came down, but while they were importing, they were also warehousing.
+According to him, while the waiver was in effect, they imported rice into the country, and the price decreased.
+However, during this period, they were also warehousing the rice.

 “Now that the importation waiver is over, the cartel is creating artificial scarcity.